OpenVTON-Bench: A Large-Scale High-Resolution Benchmark for Controllable Virtual Try-On Evaluation: Experimental Results

 Pixel-based metrics often fail to distinguish between correct texture synthesis and mere boundary alignment.
 To address this, we employ our Representation-based Similarity ($\mathcal{S}_{rep}$) with progressive mask erosion, which forces the evaluation to focus on the \textit{inner} garment details rather than edge contrast.
 The results are presented in Table~\ref{tab:repr_eval}.

 \textbf{Robustness to Erosion.}~ A decreasing trend in similarity scores is observed for all methods as the mask erodes.
 However, the rate of decay varies.
 OOTD drops significantly from $0.797$ to $0.669$ ($\Delta \approx 0.13$), implying its high scores rely partly on boundary correctness.
 It is also worth noting the foundational leap between generations: FLUX.2-dev significantly outperforms FLUX.1-Kontext-dev across all levels ($\bar{\mathcal{S}}_{rep}: 0.841$ vs. $0.754$), underscoring the critical role of a strong generative backbone in preserving high-frequency details.
-In contrast, YingHui maintains high fidelity even at the deepest erosion level ($\mathcal{S}^{(3)}_{rep}=0.823$), demonstrating that it learns valid internal texture representations.

-\textbf{Global \& Local Consistency.}~ While Nanobanana and Qwen-Editor achieve competitive scores in global consistency ($\mathcal{S}_{global} = 0.936$), YingHui consistently outperforms them in local garment similarity ($\bar{\mathcal{S}}_{rep} = 0.864$).
+In contrast, leading commercial solutions like YingHui maintain high fidelity even at the deepest erosion level ($\mathcal{S}^{(3)}_{rep}=0.823$), demonstrating the successful learning of valid internal texture representations rather than merely relying on edge completion. \textbf{Global \& Local Consistency.}~ While Nanobanana and Qwen-Editor achieve competitive scores in global consistency ($\mathcal{S}_{global} = 0.936$), YingHui consistently outperforms them in local garment similarity ($\bar{\mathcal{S}}_{rep} = 0.864$).
 This highlights the limitation of using whole-image embeddings for try-on assessment: a model can generate a visually pleasing image (high global score) while failing to preserve the specific details of the merchandise (lower local score).
+Consequently, judging by the aggregated metric $\bar{\mathcal{S}}$, modern commercial-grade systems have effectively bridged the gap between semantic coherence and pixel-level fidelity, establishing a clear upper bound that leaves earlier open-source attempts (e.g., UNO, OOTD) distinctly behind.